icerpc/icerpc-docs/pages/docs/slice/language-guide/enum.md

 A Slice enumeration type is a set of named constants, each with an associated value.
 It resembles the enumeration types found in languages like C# and C++.

-The following example shows how you will define an enumeration type named `Fruit` with three enumerators: `Apple`, `Pear`, and `Orange`.
+The following example shows how to define an enumeration type named `Fruit` with three enumerators: `Apple`, `Pear`, and `Orange`.

 {% slice2 %}